You are required to provide the following documents in support of your visa application:

 - Your passport or valid travel document: Your passport or travel document must contain multiple pages.
 U.S. visas are printed into a passport or travel document, not as a separate document or card, which means that one blank page is required for a visa to be printed.
 In addition, U.S. Customs and Border Protection (CBP) recommend that at least one more blank page is available for your passport to be stamped if you are admitted to the United States.
 For certain nationalities, the passport or other travel document must be valid for at least six months beyond the proposed stay in the United States.
 The six-month requirement does not apply to United Kingdom passports.
 If you will be applying for a visa using a passport of a different nationality, please click here to find out if the validity requirement applies.
 If your passport is damaged, we recommend that you obtain a new passport before applying for the visa to avoid any delay in the processing of your application.

 - Form I-20 if you are applying for an F or M visa.
 This will be provided to you by your Designated School Official.
-You must provide your original Form I-20, not a photocopy or scanned copy.
 Please check to make sure that the biographical details on your Form I-20 are correct.
 If there any mistakes, contact your Designated School Office as soon as possible before you apply for the visa.

 - Form DS-2019 if you are applying for a J visa.
 Your Form DS-2019 will be provided to you by your program sponsor.
-You must present your original Form DS-2019, not a photocopy or scanned copy.
 If you are provided with Form DS-7002, Training/Internship Placement Plan, you must also provide that form when you apply for your visa.
 Check to make sure that the biographical details on your Form DS-2019 are correct.
 If there any mistakes, contact your program sponsor as soon as possible before you apply for the visa.

 - SEVIS fee receipt: F-1, M-1 and J-1 visa applicants are required to pay a Student and Exchange Visitor Information System (SEVIS) fee.
 You must pay through the U.S. Immigration and Customs Enforcement (ICE) website at least 3 days before your visa interview.
 For detailed information about the fee, including how much it will be and how to pay, go to ICE’s SEVIS website www.fmjfee.com.
 If you have questions about the SEVIS fee or your SEVIS status after checking the ‘Help’ section of that website, contact ICE directly using the email address provided on their webpage.